natt96z/cybersac/docs/source/MediumCybersac.rst

 1) Never use a computer to steal from others.
 (Stealing bank details, scamming through emails)

-2) Never use a computer to harm others (Whether it is on a personal level or damaging another person's hardware)
+2) Never use a computer to harm others.
+(Whether it is on a personal level or damaging another person's hardware)

 3) Never use a computer to illegally copy licensed software.
 (Software you haven't subbed or purchased)